NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 - No calibration target is assumed, so the image/depth data are acquired in situ.
 - The solved-for camera poses and relationships among sensors can be registered to real-world coordinates via user-selected control points.
-- A preexisting mesh of the surface being imaged can be used as a constraint (rays corresponding to the same feature must intersect close to the mesh).
 - All images acquired with one sensor are assumed to share intrinsics.
   The user may choose which intrinsics of which sensor are optimized or kept fixed, while the rig transforms and camera poses are optimized.